 Bernard: People taking my picture everywhere I go.
 They take a million pictures of Mick when he’s out somewhere, and some random woman he doesn’t know will be in the shot, and they’ll print, “Who is Mick Jagger’s new girlfriend?” on the front page.
 That stuff is ridiculous to me.
 I wouldn’t want my privacy invaded the way his is constantly invaded.

-RF: Still, you have some renown, and you stand out in other ways.
-You’re a tall, handsome, African American guy with cool hair who just looks like an artist.
+Robert: Still, you have some renown, and you stand out in other ways.
+You’re a tall, handsome, African American guy with cool hair who just happens to look like an artist.
 Do people come up to you while you’re grabbing a cup of coffee and say, “I know you.
 Are you famous?”

-RF: In 1993 you fronted Charlie Watts’ jazz band, and sang the old standard, ‘Time After Time’, on the Conan O’Brien show.
-It’s a beautiful version, and my favorite recorded performance of yours, across your career.
+Robert: In 1993 you fronted Charlie Watts’ jazz band, and sang the old standard, ‘Time After Time’, on the Conan O’Brien show.
+It’s a beautiful version.
 On that night, with Charlie on the kit way in the back, you were the front and center focus for a national television audience.
-The spotlight could be intoxicating.
+The spotlight can be intoxicating.
 Did you think, “I’d love to have this type of attention all the time?”

-Bernard: It was nice, but no. I’ve always had a solo career of sorts, and I love what I’m doing.
+Bernard: It was nice, but no. I’ve always had a solo career of sorts.
 It’s been part of my mindset since I was singing with the Peech Boys.
 When I’m not working with the Stones, I’m always doing something with Bernard.
 It just hasn’t taken off as of yet.
 One day, they’ll get it. [laughs] And you know what?
 One day “they” may not get it.
 But as long as the people who choose to listen are getting it?
 I’ll have to be satisfied.

 Bernard: I appreciate hearing that.
 This may sound corny, but I promise you it’s true: I don’t sing for the label, I sing to get that reaction from my fans.
 My fans are who I’m singing for.